IntrospectiveSystems/introspectivesystems.github.io/_pages/01_basics/0102_modules.md

 modules is loaded into memory, assigned a Pid, and sent the `Setup` and `Start` commands as necessary.

-A module's definition is an object with three references: `Module`, `Source`, and `Par`. `Module` references the module to be loaded. `Source` references a path to a local source or module broker. `Par` references an object holding parameters as key-value pairs that will be passed to the module.
+A module's definition is an object with three references: `Module`, `Source`, and `Par`. `Module` references the module to be loaded. `Source` references a path to a local source or module broker. `Par` references a JSON object containing persistent state parameters as key-value pairs that will be passed to the module and made available through `this.Par` in the context of a module function. `Module` parameters listed in the `Par` of the module in the `config.json` of a system over write parameters with the same key listed in the `Par` of the `schema.json` module document.
 Here is an example of a module definition.

 ```
 {